eddiechu-zz/Encrypt-Delete-Test/README.md

 This tool encrypts and deletes the files under running folder and subfolder, you may create a temporary folder like C:\Encrypt-Delete-Test\, save this tool to there, then run it.
 Be safe.

-It tests if your endpoint can detect when encryption is happening, but not to test if your endpoint can prevent it from start.
+It tests if your endpoint can detect when encryption is happening, but NOT to test if your endpoint can prevent it from start.

+It is great if you can share your test result with me for my record.

 EncryptDelTestv3.jar
 - runs on Windows and Mac OS